Itential-Adapters/adapter-psirt/CALLS.md

   </tr>
   <tr>
     <td style="padding:15px">encryptProperty(property, technique, callback)</td>
     <td style="padding:15px">This call will take the provided property and technique, and return the property encrypted with the technique.
 This allows the property to be used in the adapterProps section for the credential password so that the password does not have to be in clear text.
-The adapter will decrypt the property as needed for communications with Adapter for Psirt.</td>
+The adapter will decrypt the property as needed for communications with Adapter for Cisco PSIRT.</td>
     <td style="padding:15px">No</td>
   </tr>
   <tr>